-The oxide mineral reserves included in the life-of-mine plan, outcrop on surface are contained within a pit with a maximum depth of approximately thirty metres.
+The oxide mineral reserves included in the life-of-mine plan outcrop on surface are contained within a pit with a maximum depth of approximately thirty metres.
 The mine has a nominal production rate of 5,000 tonnes per day.
 Contract mining is assumed using a local, established construction contractor in the Dominican Republic.
 The material is free-dig at surface.
 The top 5.0 metres is expected to be sorted and the fine fraction agglomerated prior to placement on the leach pad to counter the high clay content observed near surface.
 The classification-agglomeration of the upper portion of the deposit was added to mitigate any potential percolation issues at the base of the heap leach pad as well as to maximize gold recovery.
-Most of the oxide resource assumes a small percentage of ripping along with mechanical loading by excavator no drilling and blasting is necessary.
-As the pit deepens an aggressive ripping program with D8 triple shank and excavator ripper will be used to prepare the bench for loading by excavator this will occur at or near the transition ore/waste zone at the bottom of the planned pit development.
+Most of the oxide resource mining assumes a small percentage of ripping along with mechanical loading by excavator; no drilling and blasting is necessary.
+As the pit deepens an aggressive ripping program with D8 triple shank and excavator ripper will be used to prepare each bench for loading by excavator.